-The university must provide a nomination letter, along with the application form, for each student it wishes to nominate for a Vanier Canada Graduate Scholarship.
-This is an opportunity for the university to highlight its reasons for nominating the student for a Vanier-Banting scholarship.
+The university must provide a nomination letter, along with the application form, for each student it wishes to nominate to the Vanier Canada Graduate Scholarships (Vanier CGS) program.
+This is an opportunity for the university to highlight its reasons for nominating the student for a Vanier CGS.

 Letters may be a maximum of two pages in length.

-- Highlight the factors used to determine why the student is potentially deserving of a Vanier scholarship.
-Include information that supports the three selection criteria: academic achievement, research potential and leadership qualities.
+- Highlight the factors used to determine why the student is deserving of a Vanier CGS.
+Include information that supports the three selection criteria: academic excellence, research potential and leadership (potential and demonstrated ability).

 2. Research training environment:

-- If known, comment on the research group and/or faculty with whom the nominee will interact, and how the institution will support the development of the nominee’s leadership potential.
+- If known, comment on the research group and/or faculty with whom the candidate will interact and how the Canadian university will support the development of the candidate’s leadership potential.

-3. Potential benefits to the host institution of recruiting the nominee:
+3. Potential benefits to the Canadian university of recruiting the candidate:

-- Comment on the incremental benefit the nominee will bring to the institution if awarded a Vanier scholarship (e.g., role model, networking, etc.).
+- Comment on the incremental benefit the candidate will bring to the Canadian university if awarded a Vanier CGS (e.g., role model, networking, etc.).

 4. Recruitment and student mobility: